kyleraywed/dei/README.md

 // If your element type contains any reference fields and you want to guarantee
 // that the original input is never mutated, provide a deep clone function here.
-// The clone function must return a fully independent copy of the element. func (iter *Dei[T]) WithDeepClone(in func(value T) T, comments ...string)
+// The clone function must return a fully independent copy of the element.
+By
+// default, all values, reference or not, are shallowly cloned. func (iter *Dei[T]) WithDeepClone(in func(value T) T, comments ...string)
 ```